metwork-framework/mfdata/doc/mfdata_quick_start.md

 ![archive_image_flow](./images/archive_image_flow.jpg)

 1. The GZIP file is processed by the `switch` plugin from the MFDATA `incoming` directory
-2. The `gunzip` plugin uncompresses the file
+2. The `gunzip` plugin uncompress the file
 3. The `gunzip` plugin puts the PNG file in the `incoming` directory.
 It will be process by the `switch` plugin
 4. The `archive_image` plugin processes the PNG file (the `switch_logical_condition` is `True`)